databricks/cli/docs/commands.md

 Flags:
  * `--json` - either inline JSON string or @path/to/file.json with request body

-### `bricks account credentials delete` - Delete credential configuration.
+### `databricks account credentials delete` - Delete credential configuration.

 Deletes a Databricks credential configuration object for an account, both specified by ID.
 You cannot delete a credential that is associated with any workspace.

-### `bricks account credentials get` - Get credential configuration.
+### `databricks account credentials get` - Get credential configuration.

 Gets a Databricks credential configuration object for an account, both specified by ID.

-### `bricks account credentials list` - Get all credential configurations.
+### `databricks account credentials list` - Get all credential configurations.

 Gets all Databricks credential configurations associated with an account specified by ID.

-## `bricks current-user` - command allows retrieving information about currently authenticated user or service principal.
+## `databricks current-user` - command allows retrieving information about currently authenticated user or service principal.

 **NOTE** **this command may change**

 command allows retrieving information about currently authenticated user or service principal.

-### `bricks current-user me` - Get current user info.
+### `databricks current-user me` - Get current user info.

 Get details about the current method caller's identity.

-## `bricks account custom-app-integration` - manage custom oauth app integrations.
+## `databricks account custom-app-integration` - manage custom oauth app integrations.

 These commands enable administrators to manage custom oauth app integrations, which is required for adding/using Custom OAuth App Integration like Tableau Cloud for Databricks in AWS cloud.